 Coming from a background of social work and education, Katie Allen is well experienced in working with people.

-As a child of an Air Force family, Katie grew up in various locations, but considers San Angelo, TX her home town and attended Angelo State University where she earned a B.A. in Psychology.
-Kate continued her education at Texas Tech University in Lubbock, TX earning a M.Ed. in Guidance and Counseling.
+As a child of an Air Force family, Katie grew up in various locations, but considers San Angelo, TX her home town and attended Angelo State University where she earned a Bachelor of Arts in Psychology.
+Kate continued her education at Texas Tech University in Lubbock, TX earning a Master of Education in Guidance and Counseling.

 Certified in Trauma and Loss, Katie currently serves as the Director of Grief Recovery and After Care for Kerrville, Kimble, and Krestridge Funeral Homes.
 She continues to further develop the After Care programs for the families served by the Funeral Homes as well as others in the communities who might need these services.
 Katie is a Licensed Funeral Director, having completed her Funeral Director studies through St. Louis Community College, and is willing to serve families along with the rest of the KFH Team.

 Katie is active in the Kerrville community in many different areas.
 She has previously served on the Advisory Board for The Haven Alzheimer’s Care Center, the Advisory Board for Any Baby Can, a Board Member of the Hill Country Crises Council, currently volunteers as a trainer and facilitator for Peterson Hospice through the “Bridging the Gap” children’s grief program, has played for the Hand Bell Choir of First United Methodist Church, a member of the Kerrville Order of Eastern Star #24, Texas Counseling Association, and the Hill Country Counselors Association in which she is served as President (2011 - 2012).